profolsen/Footnote/README.md

 Chip Architecture
 -----------------

-Part of the TrurlOS project is simulating a chip.
 The chip the project simulates is simple (There are only sixteen instructions - see below) but powerful (This limited set of programs is powerful enough to write any program).
 The chip operates on 32-bit integers and assumes a memory of 256 integers (although this is expanded on some systems).